 The healthcare team will cater for your baby's medical needs, but she needs you too.
 As you get to know your premature baby, you will begin to work out what she needs.

 Your premature baby's diet will be carefully balanced to suit their tiny digestive system while meeting the needs of their growing body.

 Positioning your premature baby correctly can make them feel secure, improve their breathing ability, strengthen their muscles and reduce the risk of cot death.

 You may be asked if you would consider taking part in research into premature birth.
 We explain what this might involve.

 We answer some of your questions about your premature baby's time in the hospital and neonatal unit.

 You're bound to feel anxious if your premature baby needs surgery, but try to focus on the positive: the operation is likely to help improve your baby's chances.

-During his stay in the baby unit, your baby will have all kinds of checks to monitor his progress.
+During their stay in the baby unit, your baby will have all kinds of checks to monitor their progress.

 If your premature baby has any of the conditions below, ask the healthcare team to explain anything that you don’t understand.

 Babies born prematurely are more likely to have problems with their eyesight and hearing, but in most cases treatment is successful.